zach-oliver/pymadeeasy/README.md

 ***Constructive*** feedback is welcome at any time to help me along my Python journey.

 ## Current Version
-0.0.3.1 includes a new operating system function to execute a string on the command line / terminal.
+0.0.4 includes the ability to expose and call a public API endpoint.

 ## Next Version
-0.0.4 will include common ways to create an HTTP endpoint.
+0.0.5 will include more methods to expose and call a public API endpoint.

 ## References
 - [ref](https://github.com/zach-oliver/ref) is my first pass at this project starting with Python 2.x.
 At some point I needed to move on to 3.x so that journey starts now.